stephenbeckr/randomized-algorithm-class/Demos/README.md

 Below are the demos from Spring 2019, which we will use and modify Fall 2021.
 Most are Matlab, some are Python or Julia.
 TODO: create ipynb versions (with colab links) for the Python demos.
 (If a student wants to do this, please go ahead, and make a pull request)

+The hyperlinks below are to ipynb (jupyter) notebooks using [nbviewer](https://nbviewer.jupyter.org) since github's default markdown interpreter doesn't always work (it often works if you refresh the page a few times, but not always)

-- Demo 1: a simple randomized SVD algorithm assuming exactly low-rank matrix
+- [Demo 1](https://nbviewer.jupyter.org/github/stephenbeckr/randomized-algorithm-class/blob/master/Demos/demo01_exactRankR.ipynb): a simple randomized SVD algorithm assuming exactly low-rank matrix, ([colab link for ipynb](https://colab.research.google.com/github/stephenbeckr/randomized-algorithm-class/blob/master/Demos/demo01_exactRankR.ipynb))
-- Demo 2: compare deterministic and randomized bubble and quicksorts
+- [Demo 2](https://nbviewer.jupyter.org/github/stephenbeckr/randomized-algorithm-class/blob/master/Demos/demo02_sorts.ipynb): compare deterministic and randomized bubble and quicksorts, ([colab link for ipynb](https://colab.research.google.com/github/stephenbeckr/randomized-algorithm-class/blob/master/Demos/demo02_sorts.ipynb))
 - Demo 3: compare different ways to compute the Frobenius norm of a matrix (in C)
 - Demo 4: same as demo 3 but for sparse matrices (in Matlab).
 Comparse row vs column access
 - Demo 5: speed/timing results for various Fast Johnson-Lindenstrauss Transforms